 I recently started watching the television show White Collar.
 As with most shows that I stick with, it’s the characters and how they interact that keep me interested.

 This book is one of those novels that makes you want to keep a notebook near you, so you can write down all the terribly witty and wonderful things people say (maybe in hopes of using them yourself someday and coming off as spontaneously brilliant as the heroine).
 Set in 1938 New York City, this book follows a group of men and women through the most important year of their lives.
+A sparkling picture of the city as well as 1930s society, this book covers jazz, tragedy, love, friendship, ambition, morality, and somehow manages to give all of these topics their due.
+Katey, the heroine, is as

 I had not experienced The Great Gatsby by F. Scott Fitzgerald before I read it this month for my book club.
 I didn't know what I was missing!
 A great story about class and status, relationships, wealth, power, lost love, and loyalty.
 I listened to this rather than read it.
+Actor, Tim Robbins was the narrator and did a fabulous job of capturing the essence of the book and the characters.
+The other great thing about the audio version is that it included letters from the author to his publisher, friends, and fellow writers.
+You find out exactly what Fitzgerald thought of this work and what

 In the four short stories contained in A Contract With God, Eisner examines life in the 1930’s Bronx tenements that sprung up in New York after WWI.
 These neighborhoods accommodated the influx of immigrants and bred a close neighborliness ripe for mining stories.
 Eisner does this brilliantly.